 As is often the case in a small city, McGregor doesn't have a public transportation system that people use for their commute.

 The people who call McGregor home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of McGregor residents report their race to be White, followed by Native American.
-Important ancestries of people in McGregor include Norwegian, Swedish, Finnish, and Irish.
+The greatest number of McGregor residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in McGregor include German, Swedish, Finnish, Irish, and Norwegian.

 The most common language spoken in McGregor is English.
-Other important languages spoken here include Japanese and African languages.
+Other important languages spoken here include Italian and Serbo-Croatian.